 When I first pulled the Hagerty silver tray out of the box and saw the soft sided edges, I thought it wouldn’t be sturdy enough to hold such heavy silver.
 But I was wrong.
 It’s super strong and as soon as I transferred the silver to the tray, I could feel how stable it was.

 I also used these Hagerty 4″ x 12″ Silver Keeper Bag for the serving pieces.
-I polished the silver but I won’t have to do it again because these sleeves prevent tarnish.
+This time, I polished the silver – but I won’t have to do it again because these sleeves prevent tarnish.
 I’m looking forward to that!

-Now that all the china and stemware was organized it’s time to set the table!
+Now that we’re done with storing the china and silver, it’s time to set the table!